thegreenwebfoundation/admin-portal/docs/verification-request.md

     }
 ```

-You would can then test a form submission the normal way, without hitting the database.
+You would then test a form submission the normal way, without hitting the database.

 ```python
 def test_network_form_in_isolation(wizard_form_network_data):
     multiform = NetworkFootprintForm(wizard_form_network_data)
     assert multiform.is_valid()